dchapyshev/dchapyshev.github.io/docs/client.md

 5. [Logs](#logs)

 ## Purpose <a name="purpose"></a>
-Allows you to connect to and control hosts.
+Allows you to connect to and control Hosts.

 ## Installing <a name="installing"></a>
 ```bash